sameljk/sameljk.github.io/_posts/2025-10-08-chalkboard-handover.md

 ---
 layout: post
-title: Chalkboard Ultra: A New Hope
+title: Chalkboard Ultra...
+A New Hope
 description: We introduce a new podcast host!
 date: 2025-10-08
 tags: fun